 As with any new financial institution, there are drawbacks to only holding a bank account with an online institution.

 No physical branches

 The main thing that differentiates an online bank from any of the other traditional banks is that they don’t have physical locations on the high street.
 This is largely how online services keep their costs down.

 However, without a physical bank branch to go to when you have questions, it may sometimes be more difficult to find the help you need.
 This can lead to a less positive customer experience.

 Another downside of an online bank is that it may not have the same range of services that a high street bank offers.

 For example, if you need services such as mortgages, loans, or an ISA, your online bank may not be able to provide these.

 You should always check that a provider offers the service you need before you open an account.

-Should I use an online bank?
+Should I use an online bank for my banking needs?